benjaminkiesl/tamarin_toy_protocol/README.md

 ## Extension: Message Authentication Code

-In the previous version of our protocol, the problem was that an adversary could send the "ACK" message to Bob and thus trick Bob into believing that Alice has successfully installed the session key.
+In the previous version of our protocol, the problem was that an attacker could send the "ACK" message to Bob and thus trick Bob into believing that Alice has successfully installed the session key.
 To avoid this, we can require Alice to compute a [message authentication code](https://en.wikipedia.org/wiki/Message_authentication_code) (with the session key *SK*) for the "ACK" message and send this MAC to Bob together with the message.
 When Bob receives the message and the MAC, he then first verifies the MAC before switching to the 'DONE' state.
-This should prevent an adversary from forging the "ACK" message.
+This should prevent an attacker from forging the "ACK" message.

 ### Exercises